daviddao/code-against-climate-change/README.md

 - [Climate KIC](https://www.climate-kic.org) is supported by the European Institute of Innovation and Technology and identifies and supports innovation that helps society mitigate and adapt to climate change.
 - [Climate-KIC Accelerator](http://www.climate-kic-dach.org/) supports startups that aspire to create a positive effect on climate issues.
 - [Y Combinator](http://carbon.ycombinator.com/) requests and funds startups that concentrate on frontier technologies such as carbon removal.
 - [Hack4Climate](https://hack4climate.org) is an innovation program, supported by the UNFCCC, designed to accelerate disruptive and tangible climate solutions at scale.
+- [Climate Crisis Collective](https://opencollective.com/ccc) is a collective that aims at raising awareness in the tech community about the climate crisis

 ## Licenses
 License